Independent Lazy Better-Response Dynamics on Network Games: Introduction

 \section{Introduction}

+Complex and distributed systems are often modeled by means of \emph{game dynamics} in which the participants (players) act spontaneously, typically striving to maximize their own payoff.
+Such selfish behavior often results in a so-called (pure Nash) \emph{equilibrium} which, roughly speaking, corresponds to the situation in which no player has an incentive to change her current strategy.\footnote{In this work we consider only pure Nash equilibria, which are the equilibria that occur in certain games when each player chooses one strategy out of the available ones.
+Other equilibrium concepts are also studied, most notably the mixed Nash equilibrium, where each player chooses a probability distribution over the available strategies.}

-Consider people who interact on a (social) network and take their decisions based on both their personal interests and also on what their friends decided.
-Situations of this sort are often modeled by means of \emph{games} that are played locally by the nodes of some graph (see, for instance, \cite{ellison} and Chapter 19 in \cite{EasKle12}).
+Consider the natural scenario in which people interact on a (social) network and take their decisions based on both their personal interests and also on what their friends decided.
+Situations of this sort are often modeled by means of \emph{games} that are played locally by the nodes of some graph (see, e.g., \cite{ellison} and \cite[Chapter 19]{EasKle12}).
 For example, players may have to choose between two alternatives (strategies), and each strategy becomes more valuable if other friends also choose it (perhaps it is easier to agree than to disagree, or it is better to adopt the same technology for working, rather than different ones).

 In many cases, an extremely simple procedure to convergence to an equilibrium is the so-called \emph{best-response} dynamics in which at each step one player revises her strategy so to maximize her own payoff (and the others stay put).
 These dynamics work in more general settings (not only on network games), where convergence to an equilibrium is proven via a potential argument (every move reduces the value of a global function -- called potential).
 Games of this nature are called potential games and they are used to model a variety of situations.
-Interestingly, this argument fails as soon as two or more players move at the same time.
+Interestingly, this argument \emph{fails} as soon as two or more players \emph{move at the same time}.